MicBrain/Graph-API/README.md

 1. Introduction
 2. Documentation
-3. Practical examples
+3. Practical examples with Methods
+4. Practical examples with Classes
-4. Like it / Hate it!
+5. Like it / Hate it!
-4. References
+6. References

 ### Introduction